10 Cheap Or Free Things To Do In St Louis, Missouri

 - Taste THE Best Root Beer in the World

 Fitz Premium Root Beer is to-die-for.
 It’s the best root beer we’ve ever tasted, smooth, creamy with a gorgeous vanilla flavour.
+Highly recommended on our list of Things to do in St Louis.

 Its unique blend is probably attributed to the ‘extra fine cane syrup’ as opposed to corn syrup used in other brands, and a 1947 original recipe.
 Fitz Premium Root Beer is made and bottled in St Louis and you can visit the soda factory where the magic happens.